 EVERY TIME I DIE is a new supernatural thriller that really grew on me.
 Honestly, it’s one of those stories where the less you know of the plot, the better.
 Just sit back and let the story unfold.
-Read more in our spoiler-free Every Time I Die review here.
+Read more in our spoiler-free Every Time I Die review here and watch it on Netflix!

 Every Time I Die is a new thriller with a great supernatural twist.
 Since I had read the plot on IMDb, I found myself very confused at first since I could not recognize it in the movie.